Scif99/Vector/README.md

 - Allocators handle direct memory
 - Allocators allow for the separation of allocating memory and object construction (compared to new)
 - When new is used to allocate memory for a C++ class object, the object's constructor is called after the memory is allocated.
+- This is necessary for types that do not have a default constructor!

 **RAII**
 - The auxilliary class vect_base is an example of using RAII.
 It represents the memory for the vector (e.g. it hands allocation/deallocation)